The roughness exponent and its model-free estimation: Introduction

+Due to a result by Rosenbaum~\cite{Rosenbaum2009}, the existence of the weighted quadratic variation is in turn closely related to the concept of Besov regularity.
+In \Cref{Besov section}, we systematically analyze relations between variants of this concept and the existence of a roughness parameter.
+First, we observe that Eyink's formulation of Besov regularity \cite{EyinkBesov} leads to a roughness concept that is generally different from ours.
+Then we examine somewhat more restrictive requirement, which is sometimes proposed in the rough volatility context.
+Our main result in this section, \Cref{Theorem Besov}, links the corresponding roughness measure to $p^{\text{th}}$ variations.
+However, \Cref{example Besov} shows that even this concept of Besov regularity does not imply the existence of a roughness exponent.

+The results in Sections \ref{weighted QV section} and \ref{Besov section} hold also if the reverse Jensen condition is not assumed.
+In \Cref{gen section} we collect several additional results that are also valid in this more general context.

-In \Cref{stat section}, we discuss the problem of estimating the Hurst roughness exponent from a given continuous function $x$.
-For the case in which $x$ is a typical sample path of a stochastic process for which the Hurst roughness exponent is the same as the classical Hurst parameter, we can simply use one of the many estimators for the Hurst parameter available in the literature, and we refer to the book \cite{KubiliusMishura} by Kubilius and Mishura for an overview.
-When estimating the Hurst roughness exponent of a continuous function $x$ in a model-free manner, the fact that the Gladyshev estimator is not scale-invariant becomes an issue.
-We therefore provide several families of scale-invariant estimators that are derived from the sequence $(\wh H_n)_{n\in\bN}$.
-We also relate the estimator used in \cite{GatheralRosenbaum} to those families.
-Then we discuss how a dynamic change in the Hurst roughness parameter of a time series can be detected.
-This question is of particular interest in finance, where such a change can signal an alteration in market conditions.
-We illustrate our corresponding techniques empirically by means of high-frequency financial time series.
+In \Cref{stat section}, we discuss the problem of estimating the roughness exponent from discrete observations of a given function $x$.
+Here, the fact that the Gladyshev estimator is not scale-invariant can become an issue.
+We therefore provide several families of scale-invariant estimators that are derived from the sequence $(\wh R_n)_{n\in\bN}$ without deteriorating the corresponding rate of convergence.
+We also relate the estimator used in~\cite{GatheralRosenbaum} to those families.

-While the statement of \Cref{Thm_main} appears to be completely deterministic, its proof is probabilistic.
-It relies on martingale techniques that are applied to a martingale that is hidden in the Faber--Schauder expansion of $x$.
-The insights from this probabilistic picture can be used to obtain a number of general mathematical statements on the Hurst roughness parameter of $x$.
-These results are stated in \Cref{gen section}, along with the martingale theory for the Faber--Schauder expansion of a continuous function.
-We conclude in \Cref{conclusion section}.
-All proofs are collected in \Cref{Proofs section}.
-Finally, the appendices contain extensive summary statistics of our various estimators.
+In \Cref{irregular section}, we provide an extension of our main results to the case in which the $p^{\text{th}}$ variation is defined over a sequence of unequally spaced partitions.